tartley/missile-commander/README.md

 ## TODO

-* missile.launch should be a new style 'create' constructor that adds to World

 * Intro screen before game starts, with:
   - game title
   * Consider title should be fixed in screen co-ordinates